 A 24-hour answering service is available for after hours contact with a doctor.
 The after hours telephone number is After Hours Phone Number 603-433-5405.

-Brief Overview of General Care of your Mouth Following Extractions and other Oral Surgery
+Brief Overview of General Care of Your Mouth Following Extractions and Other Oral Surgery Procedures

 - Do not rinse or spit for 24 hours after surgery.

 - Keep fingers and tongue away from socket or surgical area.